vojtechruz/autogen-demo/README.md

 ## Troubleshooting
 - Module not found (autogen_…): Ensure you installed dependencies via `pip install -r requirements.txt` and you’re using the correct Python venv.
 - Pandoc failed: Verify pandoc --version works in the same terminal.
-On Windows, reopen PowerShell after installing Pandoc to refresh PATH.
+On Windows, reopen PowerShell after installing Pandoc to refresh PATH; on macOS/Linux, open a new terminal or re-source your shell config (e.g., source ~/.bashrc or exec $SHELL) so PATH updates take effect.
 - OPENAI_API_KEY is required: Create the .env file as shown or export the variable in your shell before running.
 - SSL or network issues: Try again from a different network or ensure corporate proxies are configured in your environment.